Helping yourself when feeling overwhelmed and suicidal

 • Relaxation techniques

 • Learn about relaxation and coping techniques.
 There are a range of relaxation techniques that may help to reduce feelings of being overwhelmed.
-You can learn more about these by searching the internet for reputable websites and visiting your local library or bookshop.
+You can learn more about these by searching for reputable websites and apps and visiting your local library or bookshop.
 Some examples of other relaxation techniques are:

-• Body scans Also known as ‘progressive muscle relaxation’.
+• Body scans: Also known as ‘progressive muscle relaxation’.
 Lie down or recline in a chair.
-Taking slow breaths, and beginning with your feet, tense the muscles for 10 seconds and then release them for 15 seconds.
-Work your way up the different muscle groupings of your body.
+Take slow breaths and begin the body scan with your feet.
+Tense the muscles for 10 seconds and then release them for 15 seconds.
+Work your way up the different muscle groups of your body.

-• Breathing exercises Find a comfortable position, and either close your eyes or focus on something in the room.
-Begin by taking a slow breath in through your nose, hold that breath, and then slowly release the breath out through your mouth.
-Once you’ve exhaled hold your breath again, then repeat this process until you feel a little calmer.
-You may find it easier to concentrate on this by counting slowly up to 3.
+• Breathing exercises: Find a comfortable position, and either close your eyes or focus on something in the room.
+Begin by taking a slow breath in through your nose, holding that breath, and then slowly releasing the breath out through your mouth.
+Once you’ve exhaled, hold your breath again, then repeat this process until you feel a little calmer.
+You may find it easier to concentrate on this by counting slowly up to three.

 • Have a suicide safety plan in place

-If you’re feeling overwhelmed or suicidal, you can talk to someone like a family member, friend, GP or health professional.
+You can talk to someone like a family member, friend, GP, or health professional.
 Remember that Suicide Call Back Service counsellors are available 24/7 and are here to support you.
 Call us on 1300 659 467.

 In an emergency